Juicy Sweet Baked Ham Recipe with Brown Sugar

 How to Cook a Perfect Sweet Baked Ham

-This ham is perfect for Easter!
+This sweet baked ham recipe is perfect for Easter!
 Moist and tender with a fabulous brown sugar and mustard flavor.
 The only ingredients you need are a bone-in ham (not pre-sliced), white vinegar, water, brown sugar, and ground dry mustard.
 Super easy, super delicious.

 Another great thing about this recipe is that it calls for one of the cheapest cuts of ham.
 Hooray!
 It ends up tasting so good that no one would ever question it though.

-After it boils for a few hours, you shred up the meat and layer half of it into a 9×9 baking dish or equivalent.
+After it boils for a couple of hours, you shred up the meat and layer half of it into a 9×9 baking dish or equivalent.
 Mix together the brown sugar and mustard, then sprinkle half of that mixture over the meat in the dish.

 Layer the rest of the meat and sprinkle on the rest of the sugar mixture.
 The dish will be packed full, but it should all fit.
 Cover and bake.
 Easy, peasy!

 Even better, you can boil and shred the ham a few days in advance, then cover and keep it in the fridge.
 An hour or so before the meal, just pop it in the oven.